 Our purpose in our study of Oklahoma History is to engage the student in the appreciation and love for the unique history and the beauty of the State of Oklahoma.
 Students will gain an understanding of the topography and geography of the state, the diverse cultures of the native peoples, the colorful days of Indian Territory, the Land Run, to the excitement of the oil boom days, and the economic growth and expansion of the 20th century.

 This course will study the content of the Old Testament.
-This will be done through reading the Old Testament, journaling from the Psalms and Proverbs, studying historic facts, and researching the lives of OT people.
-The course will include Bible memory, reading, application, character study, testing and reporting orally to the class.
+This will be done through reading the OT, journaling from the Poetic Books, studying historic facts, and researching the lives of OT people.
+The course will include Bible memory, reading, application, character study, testing, group projects, and class report.
+This class will be using the English Standard Version as the study Bible for the class.

 Pentateuch and the Bible